toribiodiego/toribiodiego.github.io/docs/authoring/portfolio-formatting.md

 ---

+### Choosing Tags?

+**[portfolio-tags.md](portfolio-tags.md)** - Canonical tag vocabulary and selection rules

+- Complete list of approved tags with definitions
+- Selection rules (how many, ordering, combining)
+- Decision tables for overlapping categories
+- When to add new tags (and when not to)
+- Troubleshooting tag issues

+**Best for:** Understanding which tags to use and maintaining consistent tagging across projects.

+---

 ## Still Here?
 Here's What You Need

 If you're looking for specific information that's not in the guides above, here are the most common needs: